logsearch/logsearch-shipper-boshrelease/README.md

 ## Metrics

+By default, metrics are collected every 5 minutes, but you can adjust it with the `logsearch.metrics.frequency` property.
+As an example, if you wanted to check once a minute, you could use the following:

+    properties:
+      logsearch:
+        metrics:
+          frequency: 60

+If you prefer to completely disable this functionality, you can set `logsearch.metrics.enabled` to `false`.

+Internally, metrics are treated as log file messages, so they use the same configuration documented in the Logs section.
+This means the measurements will have several fields added, according to your defaults (e.g. `bosh_deployment` and `bosh_job`).
+By default, metrics are also set with a `type` field set to `metric`.

 Metrics are collected from several sources.
-The first set of metrics are automatically collected from the host system:
+The first set of metrics are enabled by default and come from the host:

  * `cpu` - idle, interrupt, nice, soft IRQ, steal, system, user, and wait (by core)
  * `disk` - merges, bytes, operations, and time (by read, write; by disk); disk space used, free, and reserved (by disk)